 An application can fetch a URL using either HTTP or HTTPS.
-The URL Fetch service infers the protocol that should be used by looking at the protocol in the target URL.
+The protocol that should be used is inferred by looking at the protocol in the target URL.

 The URL to be fetched can use any port number in the following ranges: